Preload

 Decreased Reliability: Modifying a car can sometimes lead to decreased reliability, especially if the modifications are not performed correctly or the vehicle is pushed beyond its limits.

-In conclusion, car tuning can be beneficial if done correctly and with consideration of safety and legal requirements.
+Car tuning can be beneficial if done correctly and with consideration of safety and legal requirements.
 However, it can also have downsides if not performed correctly, leading to decreased safety, reliability, and potential legal issues.
 It's essential to research and understands the implications of any tuning modifications before making them.

 Car tuning is the process of making modifications to a vehicle to improve its performance, handling, and/or appearance.
 Tuning can involve a variety of modifications, such as upgrading the engine, suspension, brakes, exhaust, and aerodynamics.